 Once again, Mississippi is excluding clothing rentals and most accessories from the tax holiday.
 Plus, you'll have to pay sales tax on athletic gear like elbow pads, gloves, and cleats.

 More Mississippi Tax Holiday Tips

-For the complete details of the Mississippi sales tax holiday, see the online FAQs published by the Mississippi Department of Revenue.
+To get the complete details on the Mississippi sales tax holiday, see the online guide published by the Mississippi Department of Revenue.